goauthentik/authentik/website/docs/providers/ldap/index.md

 ## Searching & Search Modes

-Any user that is authorized to access the LDAP Provider's application can execute search the LDAP directory.
-Without explicit permissions, users search request will return info about themselves, including user info, group info and group membership.
+Any user that is authorized to access the LDAP provider's application can execute search the LDAP directory.
+Without explicit permissions to do broader searches, a user's search request will return information about themselves, including user info, group info, and group membership.

 [Users](../../user-group-role/user/index.mdx) and [Roles](../../user-group-role/roles/index.mdx) can be assigned the permission "Search full LDAP directory" to allow them to search the full LDAP directory and retrieve information about all users in the authentik instance.